 Term Life Insurance For Seniors Overview

-Can Seniors get Term Life Insurance?
+Can Seniors Get Term Life Insurance?

-What to do if you Don’t Qualify
+What to Do If You Don’t Qualify

-Whether the premiums are for $5,000, $10,000, or even $25,000, there is a policy that is right for you or your loved one, and having this policy in place is a very important part of one’s financial planning.
+Whether the premiums are for $5,000, $10,000, or even $25,000, there is a policy that is right for you or your loved one and having this policy in place is a very important part of one’s financial planning.

-Whole life and burial insurance does not expire, but the premiums per dollar will be more expensive than that of a term policy.
+Whole life and burial insurance do not expire, but the premiums per dollar will be more expensive than that of a term policy.
 For example, a $20,000 whole life policy for that same woman noted above will cost more than a typical $20,000 term.

 Although the cost of insurance can be daunting, it’s important to remember that having life insurance is not a luxury, it is an important part of one’s financial planning.
 While no one ever plans to fail, many do fail to plan, and not having a life insurance policy in place – be it term, whole, or burial – is a disaster waiting to happen, and a plan that will most certainly fail.

 Reach out to our experienced professionals today who are ready and willing to help find an insurance plan that works for you!